100mslive/100ms-react-native/README.md

 2. Go to the example folder, `cd example`
 3. In the example folder, run `npm install`
 4. To run on Android, run `npx react-native run-android`
 5. To run on iOS, first install the pods in iOS folder, `cd ios; pod install`.
-Then, set the development team in Signing & Capabilities and exclude architectures in Build Settings as shown below.
+Then, set the Correct Development Team in Xcode Signing & Capabilities section.
 Then, in example folder, run `npx react-native run-ios`

-To get a better understanding of how the example app is stuctured, what to do on `onJoin`, `onTrack` and `onPeer` listeners, creating `PeerTrackNodes`, how to use Redux, and what type of layouts and sorting you can implement in your app, checkout [Example App's README](https://github.com/100mslive/react-native-hms/blob/develop/example/README.md)

-We have also implemented multiple views which are commonly used.
-Checkout the [videos & relevant code in the Example app](https://github.com/100mslive/react-native-hms/tree/main/example#additional-features).

 ## ☝️ Minimum Configuration

 - Support for Android API level 21 or higher
 - Support for Java 8
 - Support for iOS 10 or higher
-- Support for React Native 0.63.3 or higher
+- Support for React Native 0.63.4 or higher
 - Xcode 12 or higher

 ## 🤝 Recommended Configuration

-- Android API level 29 or higher
+- Android API level 30 or higher
 - Java 11 or higher
 - iOS 15 or higher
-- React Native 0.64.2 or higher
+- React Native 0.68.0 or higher
 - Xcode 13 or higher

 ## 📱 Supported Devices